Press Release: The Passing of CAN CEO, John Schall

 Washington, DC January 6, 2023 – Caregiver Action Network (CAN) regretfully shares the sad news that John Schall, CEO of Caregiver Action Network since 2012, passed away on December 30, 2022.
 Mr. Schall was 62 years old.

-Board Co-Chair Melissa Rowley added, "John was recognized nationally as a thought leader on caregiving issues and trends.
-John was able to leverage his 30+ years of expertise in a wide range of policy fields to develop programs and strategies to help solve the nation’s caregiving crisis.
+Board Co-Chair Melissa Rowley added, “John was recognized nationally as a thought leader on caregiving issues and trends.
+John leveraged over 30 years of expertise in policy fields.
+He developed programs and strategies to address the nation’s caregiving crisis.
 We will always be grateful for John’s unrelenting efforts on behalf of family caregivers everywhere.”
 Board Co-Chair Andrea Cohen added, “John’s vision transformed CAN and caregiving.
-He was a friend and colleague who will be missed by all who knew him.”
+All who knew him will miss him dearly as a friend and colleague.”

-The Board of Directors has appointed Lisa Winstel, who has been with the organization for more than 13 years as its Chief Operating Officer, as Interim Chief Executive Officer.
-She will call upon her previous experience managing leadership transitions, including three founder transitions at non-profits, to ensure that CAN remains the strong and vibrant organization that it has come to be.
+The Board of Directors appointed Lisa Winstel as Interim Chief Executive Officer.
+Lisa has been with the organization for over 13 years as Chief Operating Officer.
+Lisa will leverage her experience managing leadership transitions, including at non-profits.
+Her goal is to maintain CAN as a strong and vibrant organization.

 ###